Maritime and Naval Museums in Britain and Ireland

 Web sites with information about individual museums have their web addresses listed under the name of the museum.
 Many are official sites, with e-mail access to the museum; others are unofficial ones maintained by tourist organisations or enthusiasts, that allow no electronic access to the museum.
 Sites with less information about a museum than is included in the present list are not mentioned, unless they have a useful total amount of information about other related matters.
 If you find a new and better link or if you find that one of our links has 'died' we would be grateful if you could let us know.

-Opening days: Often we only indicate which days a museum opens.
+Opening days: Sometimes we only indicate which days a museum opens.
 Some museums have different opening hours for each day of the week, and sometimes opening hours are changed at short notice.
 In some cases we give the opening times recently quoted but these cannot be guaranteed.
 If a museum has a regularly updated web-site, look to see if the current opening hours and admission charges are given there, and telephone for confirmation if there might be any doubt and you are planning to make a significant journey.
 Many museums cease admitting visitors 30 - 60 minutes before closing time.

 Even museums listed as opening "Daily" will normally close over the Christmas holiday period, and maybe other public holidays, such as New Year and Easter.
 Museums manned by volunteers may open for only about 2 hours on the days listed, and opening may be curtailed or cancelled if a local volunteer cannot turn up.
 In some museums "Health and Safety at Work" regulations require a minimum of two attendants, and if one fails to turn up the museum may have to close without notice.
 If a museum opens on Sundays it will often be in the afternoon only.
 Never make a long journey to any museum without first confirming its precise opening hours for the time you wish to visit.

 Admission charges: These are not given because they change too often.
-The old British cultural tradition of free entry to all museums became impossible to maintain, through chronic under-funding, a conseqence of government economic policies that began in the 1970s.
+The old British cultural tradition of free entry to all museums became impossible to maintain, through chronic under-funding and government economic policies that began in the 1970s.
 Many little village museums now charge about 50 pence to 2 pounds.
 Larger museums charge several pounds for a multiple-entry ticket to a major site with several separate attractions.
 There are usually cheaper concessions for students, the retired and others with no earned income.
 New government policies now allow many major museums in England and Wales to open free of charge.
 Some other museums allow free access, but depend upon generous voluntary donations at the door to keep going.
 Please donate a minimum of one pound per visitor to a small museum: this is the least that they need to cover overhead costs even with unpaid volunteer attendants.
 A larger one will need more.
 The situation, including official policy, is constantly changing.
 If a museum has its own web-site the admission charges will usually be given there.

 Access for the disabled: More and more museums are adapting their structures to improve access for those in wheelchairs, etc. In some cases (eg: lighthouses, old buildings and some museum vessels) it is not possible for disabled visitors to have full access.
 Please enquire from the museum what facilities there are for disabled visitors if this is important to you, as it is not something that we record.
 Many museums now include this information in their web-sites.